nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ## 22 Configuring account lockout

-You may want to improve the security of your X-Road instance by configuring an account lockout policy in your X-Road Security Server Admin UI authentication.
-When trying to log in to the X-Road Admin UI with a locked account, the login screen will display a generic error without disclosing the reason.
+You may want to improve the security of your X-Road instance by configuring an account lockout policy in your Security Server Admin UI authentication.
+When trying to log in to the Security Server Admin UI with a locked account, the login screen will display a generic login error without disclosing the reason or any other login information.

 X-Road uses the Linux Pluggable Authentication Modules (PAM) to authenticate users.
 This makes it easy to configure the account management to your liking.
+The service to configure the account lockout to is `xroad`.

-Note that the example PAM configurations provided in this guide may or may not work on your system depending on your system and existing PAM configurations.
-For any further instructions or customizations, please refer to [The Linux-PAM System Administrator's Guide](http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_SAG.html) for the full documentation on how to configure PAM.
+For configuring the account lockout for the X-Road Security Server Admin UI in production, please refer to [The Linux-PAM System Administrator's Guide](http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_SAG.html) for the full documentation on how to configure PAM.

+### 22.1 Considerations and risks

+After enabling the account lockout for the Security Server, you should be aware that a user can lock out any other user's account if they know the correct username.

-### 22.1 Account lockout on Ubuntu
+### 22.2 Account lockout examples

-This is an example configuration that will lock the user's account for 15 minutes (I.e. 900 seconds) after they provide a wrong password three (3) consecutive times.
+The example configurations, in chapters [22.2.1](#2221-example-on-ubuntu) and [22.2.2](#2222-example-on-rhel), will lock the user's account, preventing login to the Security Server Admin UI for 15 minutes (I.e. 900 seconds) after they provide a wrong password in the Security Server Admin UI login three (3) consecutive times.
 This configuration also affects the root account.
+Note that editing the PAM configurations will take effect immediately without the need to restart anything.

+The example PAM configurations provided in this guide may or may not work on your system depending on your system and existing PAM configurations.
+You should always refer to the official PAM documentation before configuring the account lockout in production.

+#### 22.2.1 Example on Ubuntu
-Create a new configuration e.g. `/etc/pam.d/xroad` with the following content:
+Create a new configuration `/etc/pam.d/xroad` with the following content:
 ```shell
 auth        required          pam_tally2.so deny=3 even_deny_root unlock_time=900 file=/var/lib/xroad/tallylog
 @include    common-auth